The History Of The Perth Cup

 That same year a super smart local bitch by the name of South Georgia was emerging and many thought she had the speed to match Brisk Bill in the final.
 She led them into the back straight but could not hold on as Brisk Bill raced away for a convincing win over another visitor Baltusrol with South Georgia a gallant third.

 Star Tribute for Dave Irwin overcame box eight with a barnstorming finish to win in 1997.
 That year NSW dog Welsh Duo put in a slashing performance in the heats and after drawing box one was expected to jump a short-priced favourite in the final.
-In possibly the most incident in Group One racing, the at kennelling, due to weight variation, scratched Welsh Duo.
+In possibly the most sensational incident in Group One racing, the stewards at kennelling, due to weight variation, scratched Welsh Duo.

 Marcus Rate‟s 1976 annihilation of the field stands as the second biggest winning margin in Cup history.